SethRobertson/GitBestPractices/0main.md

 commit and have a good chance of that commit doing something useful, and the latter allows for easy change review, understanding, and cherry-picking.

+The downside to *hiding the sausage* making is the added time it takes to perfect the administrative parts of the developers job.
+It is time taken away from getting code working; time solely dedicated to either administrative beauty or enhancing the ability to performing the blame based (or ego-full) development methodology.

 If you think about it, movies are made this way.
 Scenes are shot out of temporal order, multiple times, and different bits are picked from